Signed in as:

 How do I revoke my current Representation Agreement?

 Changes to your section 9 Representation Agreement can be made by revoking your current version and creating a new Agreement.
 A revocation notice must first be given to each representative named on your current agreement.
 Revocation is effective as per the date on the revocation notice.
 As with your first Representation Agreement, you must be capable of making this decision at the time of signature.
-For more information on the procedures to revoke (cancel) a Representation Agreement and a copy of the form itself, please visit the Nidus website.
+For more information on the procedures to revoke (cancel) a Representation Agreement, please visit the People's Law School website.

 Where can I get a template to create my emergency wallet card?